 Fig. 5.
-Squential application requests: Low Urgency (LU).
+Squential application requests: Low urgency.

 Fig. 6.
-Squential application requests: High Urgency (HU).
+Squential application requests: High urgency.

 Fig. 7.
-Parallel application requests: Low Urgency (LU).
+Parallel application requests: Low urgency.

 Fig. 8.
-Parallel application requests: High Urgency (HU).
+Parallel application requests: High urgency.

+ing power, while FixedMin acts as the minimum bound by charging the lowest price of \$1/CPU/Hr.
 The remaining FixedTimeMax and FixedTimeMin falls within the maximum and minimum bounds by charging the same price as FixedMin (\$1/CPU/Hr) for off-peak (12AM-12PM), and charging either the same price as (\$3/CPU/Hr for FixedTimeMax) or a lower price (\$2/CPU/Hr for FixedTimeMin) than FixedMax for peak (12PM-12AM).

 Given these current average price observations, one may infer that FixedMax should always provide the highest accumulated revenue (maximum bound), followed by FixedTimeMax, Fixed-TimeMin, and FixedMin with the lowest accumulated revenue (minimum bound).
 However, our performance results show that this inference is only valid for three of our tested scenarios (Figure 5(a), 6(a), and 8(a)).
-For LU parallel application requests (Figure 7(a)), FixedTimeMin and FixedMin provide the highest accumulated revenue, instead of FixedMax and FixedTimeMax.
-This is because both FixedMax and FixedTimeMax charge significantly higher current average prices (45%) and 0%-45% more than FixedMin for FixedMax and FixedTimeMax respectively in Figure 7(b)) that mostly exceed the budget of LU parallel application requests, and can thus only accept a lower number of requests (52% and 31% less than Fixed-Min for FixedMax and FixedTimeMax respectively in Figure 7(c)).
+For low urgency parallel application requests (Figure 7(a)), FixedTimeMin and FixedMin provide the highest accumulated revenue, instead of FixedMax and FixedTimeMax.
+This is because both FixedMax and FixedTimeMax charge significantly higher current average prices (45% and0%-45% more than FixedMin for FixedMax and FixedTimeMax respectively in Figure 7(b)) that mostly exceed the budget of low urgency parallel application requests, and can thus only accept a lower number of requests (52% and 31% less than Fixed-Min for FixedMax and FixedTimeMax respectively in Figure 7(c)).
 In contrast, both FixedMax and FixedTimeMax only charge current average prices that are not more than 31% higher than FixedMin for the other three scenarios (Figure 5(b), 6(b), and 8(b)).
 This thus demonstrates the dilemma faced by providers on how to set the best price for fixed pricing mechanisms in order to achieve the best revenue performance across all various scenarios.

-We now determine whether Fixed or FixedTime is a better fixed pricing mechanism across all various scenarios.
-We first compare FixedMax and FixedTimeMax based on their improvement in revenue compared to FixedMin (shown in Table 2 for Figure 5(a), 6(a), 7(a), and 8(a)) because they reflect the same price difference of \$2/CPU/Hr.
+To determine whether Fixed or FixedTime is a better fixed pricing mechanism across all various scenarios, we compare FixedMax and Fixed-TimeMax based on their improvement in revenue compared to FixedMin (shown in Table 2 for Figure 5(a), 6(a), 7(a), and 8(a)) because they reflect the same price difference of \$2/CPU/Hr.
 FixedMax charges \$3/CPU/Hr, while FixedMin charges \$1/CPU/Hr.
-Likewise, FixedTimeMax charges \$1/CPU/Hr for off-peak (12AM-12PM) and \$3/CPU/Hr for peak (12PM-12AM), while FixedMin charges the same \$1/CPU/Hr for both off-peak and peak.

-Table 2 shows that FixedMax has a significantly higher standard deviation (SD = 58.01) of improvement in revenue compared to FixedMin, which is about 2.5 times more than that of FixedTimeMax
+Likewise, FixedTimeMax charges \$1/CPU/Hr for off-peak (12AM-12PM) and \$3/CPU/Hr for peak (12PM-12AM), while FixedMin charges \$1/CPU/Hr for both off-peak and peak.
+Table 2 shows that FixedMax has a significantly higher standard deviation (58.01) of improvement in revenue compared to FixedMin, which is 2.5 times more than that of FixedTimeMax (22.76).
+Hence, out of these four fixed pricing mechanisms, the FixedTime mechanisms are easier to derive and more reliable than the Fixed mechanisms since they support a range of prices across various time periods of resource usage and are observed to have less revenue flucations than Fixed mechanisms respectively.
+Another important point to note is that these fixed pricing mechanisms are simple to understand and straightforward for users, but consider neither any application requirements (sequential and parallel) nor service requirements (deadline and budget) to differentiate pricing for different user requirements.